Higher Derivative Supergravities in Diverse Dimensions: R4, D4 R4 and D6 R4 invariants and duality symmetry in diverse dimensions

 \subsection{Invariants in \texorpdfstring{$D=4$}{D=4} supergravities in ordinary and harmonic superspace}

-Here we shall summarize known constructions of invariant in $4D$ maximal supergravity, as well as $N=4,5,6$ supersymmetry, in ordinary and mostly harmonic superspace approaches.
+Here we shall summarize known constructions of invariants in $4D$ maximal, as well as $N=4,5,6$ supergravities, in ordinary and mostly harmonic superspace approaches.
 The leading curvature terms will be of the form $D^{2k} R^4$ for various values of $k$.
 We shall first recall the two maximally supersymmetric nonlinear invariants in ordinary superspace.
 Next, we shall summarize the number of invariants with maximal as well as $N=4,5,6$ supersymmetry in the harmonic superspace approach.
-Some of them will be available only in linearized harmonic superspace, and those which are known at the nonlinear may not exhibit the full duality symmetry, as shall be summarized below.
+Some of them will be available only in linearized harmonic superspace, and those which are known at the nonlinear level may not exhibit the full duality symmetry, as shall be summarized below.

 In ordinary curved superspace, $R^4$ and $D^4 R^4$ invariants can only be realized at the linearized level.
-On the other hand, there exists a nonlinear $D^{10}R^4$ and $D^8 R^5$ actions in ordinary superspace, as given in \eqref{e:chi4} and \eqref{e:ccF2}, which also preserve the full duality symmetry.
+On the other hand, there exist nonlinear $D^{10}R^4$ and $D^8 R^5$ actions in ordinary superspace, as given in \eqref{e:chi4} and \eqref{e:ccF2}, which also preserve the full duality symmetry.
 Finally, there exist also nonlinear invariants in harmonic superspace with the leading term $f(\phi)\nabla^k R^4$ in $4D$, $N=4,5,6,8$ supergravities preserving only the maximal compact subgroup of the full duality group.

 In \cite{Howe:1980th,Kallosh:1980fi}, the following two nonlinear invariants have been provided:

 where $\chi_{\alpha ijk}$ is a spinor superfield whose lowest component represents the spin 1/2 fields in the $56$-plet of $SU(8)$.
 These invariants are fully $E_{7(7)}$ invariant because they are constructed from a full superspace integral of a superfield entering the superspace torsion.
 It is also worth mentioning that a dimension 16 invariant starting with $D^8 R^4$ as an ordinary superspace action integral does not exist because it may come from the integral $\int E $, which, however, vanishes \cite{Bossard:2011tq}.